 Subverted in the Heroes flashback episode.
 Angela's heretofore unknown sister starts having a Super Power Meltdown and Dr. Chandra Suresh, Mohinder's father slaps her in an attempt to calm her down.
 Her father blasts him with a psychic wave, after which the soldiers mow down everybody in the interment camp secret government experiment to study powers sanctuary for specials.

-In one episode of Frasier, Niles convinces himself that he is now a regular, beer-drinking, pool-shooting guy.
+In one episode, Niles convinces himself that he is now a regular, beer-drinking, pool-shooting guy.
 Only a brotherly slap from Frasier restores him to his Chardonnay-sipping self.

 In another episode, Niles returns the favour by slapping Frasier out of his frenzy (after he had gone as far as to suggest they'd go into a restaurant they wouldn't need a reservation for).

 In Cheers, when Frasier goes into a jealous rage over Lilith's wedding shower including a male stripper, Sam tosses a drink in his face.
 Frasier's stunned response: "Creme de menthe?
 You couldn't have found some water?"

 Rawls: You, McNulty, are a gaping asshole.
 I know it, and I'll be fucked if everybody in CID doesn't know it.
 But, I'll also be fucked if I let you sit here and think you did a single fucking thing to get a fucking police shot.
 Believe it or not, not everything is about you.
 Get it into your head, McNulty — it's not on you... and the motherfucker telling you this, he fucking hates your guts.
 So you know that if it was your fault, I'd be the first son of a bitch to tell you.